rust-lang/rust/doc/tutorial.md

 ## Failure

 The `fail` keyword causes the current [task](#tasks) to fail.
-You use it to indicate unexpected failure, much like you'd use `exit(1)` in a C program, except that in Rust, it is possible for other tasks to handle the failure, allowing the program to continue running.
+You use it to indicate unexpected failure, much like you'd use `abort` in a C program or a fatal exception in a C++ program.

+There is no way for the current task to resume execution after failure; failure is nonrecoverable.
+It is, however, possible for *another* task to handle the failure, allowing the program to continue running.

-`fail` takes an optional argument, which must have type `str`.
-Trying to access a vector out of bounds, or running a pattern match with no matching clauses, both result in the equivalent of a `fail`.
+`fail` takes an optional argument specifying the reason for the failure.
+It must have type `str`.

+In addition to the `fail` statement, the following circumstances cause task failure:

+* Accessing an out-of-bounds element of a vector.

+* Having no clauses match when evaluating an `alt check` expression.

+* An assertion failure.

+* Integer division by zero.

+* Running out of memory.

 ## Assertions